akshayjshah/blog/content/post/zero-to-code-monkey.md

 sort of workable system eventually, but why go through all that pain when there's a good solution that's widely available?
-To push the analogy further, file cabinets also have a large ecosystem of standard add-ons designed to solve particular problems --- it's easy to get cabinets with built-in indexing systems, horizontal drawers, or wheels, for example.
+To push the analogy further, file cabinets also have a large ecosystem of standard add-ons designed to solve particular problems---it's easy to get cabinets with built-in indexing systems, horizontal drawers, or wheels, for example.
 Similarly, it's easy to find variations of the basic computer science building blocks that are optimized for particular applications.